hoangtushunzhang/kasradash-test/README.md

 - **Zustand**: Selected for state management due to its simplicity and minimal boilerplate compared to other state management libraries like Redux.
 - **Tailwind CSS**: Utilized for styling due to its utility-first approach, which allows for rapid UI development and easy customization.

-If you have any questions or need further assistance, feel free to reach out!